danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 ## Step 8 - Create a Realm-specific domain model

-When you get data from an API, it does not hurt to cache some data in a database cache.
+When you get data from an api, it does not hurt to store some data in a database, e.g. for offline support.
 A very convenient database engine is `Realm`, so let's try it out.

 Add a `Realm` folder to the application root, then add a `Model` and a `Services` folder to it.
 Now, let's create...wait!
 Before we can use Realm, we have to grab it from CocoaPods.
-Add `RealmSwift` to the `podfile`, then add this bottommost:
+Add `RealmSwift` to `podfile`, then add this bottommost:

 ```
 post_install do |installer|